 Soft plastic presentations for bass have become incredibly popular and are now the go-to lures for catching the species.
 There are so many companies and designs to choose from that it can be pretty overwhelming.

-Our resident guru, former fishing guide Shawn Chapin, breaks down the top five best worms for bass.
+Our resident guru, former fishing guide Shawn Chapin, breaks down the top seven best worms for bass.

 While many designs appear almost identical, some still shine above others.